 - Establish a plan of co-inquiry, mentoring, networking, or connecting that invites new writing center directors and professionals into the community and helps them find answers to questions in their work.

-If a regional is unable to meet the minimal requirements listed above, the IWCA president shall investigate the circumstances and make a recommendation to the board.
-The board may decertify the regional organization by a two-thirds majority vote.
+If an affiliate is unable to meet the minimal requirements listed above, the IWCA president shall investigate the circumstances and make a recommendation to the board.
+The board may decertify the affiliate organization by a two-thirds majority vote.

 (c) 2015 by the International Writing Centers Association